df8819/SimpleNN/README.md

 # Number Classifier

-This is a simple number classification app built with Python and tkinter.
+This is a simple number classification _(multi-layer perceptron / feed-forward network)_ app built with Python and tkinter.
 It allows you to train a model to classify numbers based on a reference number and predict whether a given number is higher or lower than the reference.
 And a somewhat nice GUI.
 We all like GUI's and some colors, right?😅✨

 ## Requirements